flowsforapex/apex-flowsforapex/docs/AboutSubflows.md

 #### Action at an Inclusive Gateway

 An opening Inclusive Gateway acts as the launch point for one or more forward paths, depending upon meeting the conditions required for each path.
-Unless each forward path continues to its own End Event, the parallel paths all meet at a closing, or synchronizing parallel gateway later in the process.
+Unless each forward path continues to its own End Event, the parallel paths all meet at a closing, or synchronizing inclusive gateway later in the process.

 The basic subflow mechanism is similar to that for a parallel gateway, described above.